mrmin123/kancolle-auto/README.md

 You may need to install separate programs depending on your environment (covered in next section).

 This tool was developed and tested on Windows and Ubuntu, and on Chrome with the KC3 plugin.
 No guarantee that it will run on other environments, but it should work.

+The tool also requires that your fleets have the default names.

 Installation and Usage
 ======================